flatpickles/sketchbook/docs/beta-testing.md

 **Configuration**

 -   Are there any aesthetic aspects of Sketchbook's UI that you want to change, but that aren't currently covered in `theme.scss`?
-(E.g. parameter styling)
+(Likely parameter styling; this is WIP as of v0.1)
 -   Do you want to be able to change project & param config defaults?
 In other words, do you want the defaults for the properties noted in the [Project](project-config.md) and [Parameter](param-config.md) Configuration pages to be something you set yourself in a config file?

 **Workflow**

 -   Does Sketchbook facilitate a stable & comfortable workflow for you?
 Or is it getting in your way?
 -   Do you like the fork, update, and publish model for using Sketchbook?
 Unconventional, but effective?
--   Should the `main` branch have demo projects, so you have something to look at as soon as you create your fork?
-Currently demo projects exist on the `demo` branch to keep things clean & simple, but there's a tradeoff there.
+-   Currently the `main` branch is a fully blank canvas, and all demo content is contained in the `demo` branch.
+How do you feel about that?
 -   Do you need any other parameter types or styles?
 -   Would you rather `time` params provided by Sketchbook arrive in seconds or milliseconds?
 (My intuition is milliseconds, but REGL uses seconds...)